slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"To dare is to lose one’s footing momentarily.
 To not dare is to lose oneself."
 -- Soren Kierkegaard [1813]*

-> *"Coincidence is God’s way of remaining anonymous." (...)
-"God is subtle but he is not malicious."
--- Albert Einstein [1879]*

-> *"What do I want to know about investing that we can’t know?
-The exact role of luck in successful outcomes."
--- Robert Schiller [1946]*

-> *"Nothing in the world is ever completely wrong.
-Even a stopped clock is right twice a day."
--- Paulo Coelho [1947]*

-> *"I know that history is going to be dominated by an improbable event, I just don’t know what that event will be."
--- Nassim Taleb [1960]*

-> *"Karma is just you, repeating your patterns, virtues, and flaws until you finally get what you deserve."
--- Naval Ravikant [1974]*

-> *"The odd person is exceptionally lucky or unlucky.
-But in the vast majority of cases, people are exactly where they belong."
--- Andrew Tate [1986]*

-> *"Risk is what’s left over when you think you’ve thought of everything."
--- x@behaviorgap*

-> *"Luck is probability engineering."
--- x@schisofrenia*

-### On chance

-> *"Luck is what happens when preparation meets opportunity."
--- Seneca [-004]*

-Every outcome in life is guided by forces other than individual effort.
-The best things in life are born from coincidence.

-Luck is an open door.
-Chance is the willingness to step through.
-This creates the illusion that certain people are luckier.

-> *"The day you decide to do it is your lucky day." (...)
-"Luck sometimes visit a fool, but it never sits down with him."
--- vox populi*

 > *"In the realm of scientific observation, luck is granted only to those who are prepared."
 -- Louis Pasteur [1822]*